Pope John Paul I conspiracy theories: David Yallop

-This corruption was real and is known to have involved the bank's head, Bishop Paul Marcinkus, along with Roberto Calvi of the Banco Ambrosiano.
-Marcinkus, at the time head of the Vatican Bank, was indicted in Italy in 1982 as an accessory in the $3.5 billion collapse of Banco Ambrosiano.
+Corruption in the Vatican Bank involved the bank's head, Archbishop Paul Marcinkus, along with Roberto Calvi of the Banco Ambrosiano.
+Marcinkus was indicted in Italy in 1982 as an accessory in the $3.5 billion collapse of Banco Ambrosiano.
 Calvi was a member of P2, an illegal Italian Masonic lodge.
 He was found dead in London in 1982, after disappearing just before the corruption became public.
-His death was initially ruled suicide and a second inquest – ordered by his family – then returned an open verdict.
+His death was initially ruled a suicide and a second inquest – ordered by his family – then returned an open verdict.
 In October 2002 forensic experts appointed by Italian judges concluded that the banker had been murdered.

-In his 2012 book The Power and The Glory: Inside the Dark Heart of John Paul II's Vatican, Yallop writes that Luciani had been given a list of 121 Masons and on September 28 (the day of his death) had advised Jean-Marie Villot, at that time Cardinal Secretary of State, with personnel transfers.
-Yallop specifically summarized his conspiracy theory in his 1984 book: Three archbishops—Marcinkus, Villot and Cody—conspired with three Mafia types—Calvi, Sindona and Gelli—in the murder of John Paul I. "It was clear that these six men—Marcinkus, Villot, Cody, Calvi, Sindona and Gelli—had a great deal to fear if the papacy of John Paul I should continue... all of them stood to gain in a variety of ways if John Paul I should suddenly die."
+In his 2012 book The Power and The Glory: Inside the Dark Heart of John Paul II's Vatican, Yallop writes that Luciani had been given a list of 121 Masons and on 28 September (the day of his death) had advised Jean-Marie Villot, at that time Cardinal Secretary of State, with personnel transfers.
+Yallop specifically summarized his conspiracy theory in his 1984 book: Three archbishops—Marcinkus, Villot and Cody—conspired with three Mafia types—Calvi, Sindona and Gelli—in the murder of John Paul I. "It was clear that these six men—Marcinkus, Villot, Cody, Calvi, Gelli, and criminal banker Michele Sindona had a great deal to fear if the papacy of John Paul I should continue ... all of them stood to gain in a variety of ways if John Paul I should suddenly die."

-In his book A Thief in the Night, British historian and journalist John Cornwell examines and challenges Yallop's points of suspicion.
+In his 1989 book A Thief in the Night, which concludes that the Pope was not murdered but died of a pulmonary embolism, possibly brought on by overwork and neglect, British historian and journalist John Cornwell challenges Yallop's points of suspicion.
 Yallop's murder theory requires that the pope's body be found at 4:30 or 4:45 a.m., one hour earlier than official reports estimated.
 He bases this, inter alia, on an early story by Vatican Radio and the Italian news service ANSA that garbled the time and misrepresented the layout of the papal apartments.
 Yallop says he had testimony from Sister Vincenza Taffarel (the nun who found the pope's body) to this effect but refused to show Cornwell his transcripts.

 Abbé Georges de Nantes

-Theologian Abbé Georges de Nantes spent much of his life building a case for murder against the Vatican, collecting statements from people who knew the pope before and after his election.
-His writings go into detail about the banks and about John Paul I's supposed discovery of a number of Freemason priests in the Vatican, along with a number of his proposed reforms and devotion to Our Lady of Fátima.
+After Yallop's book was published, theologian Abbé Georges de Nantes, who had spent much of his life critiquing the Vatican, tried to build a case for murder, collecting statements from people who knew the pope before and after his election.
+Abbé's writings go into detail about the banks and about John Paul I's supposed discovery of a number of Freemason priests in the Vatican, along with a number of his proposed reforms and devotion to Our Lady of Fátima.